 What Is Emotional Independence?

 Emotional independence is about being autonomous and governing your own emotions.
 Unfortunately, emotional independence is not discussed in everyday life.
 It is very rare for you to hear someone talk about teaching their kids to be emotionally independent.
 It is also uncommon to hear of someone struggling with emotional dependence.
 This could be because emotional independence comes naturally to people as they mature out of childhood.
-However, for some, it can be very difficult to manage and take control of their own emotions.
+However, it can be very difficult for some to manage and take control of their own emotions.

 What Causes Emotional Dependence?